 A final farewell to Bonaire and wonderful yachting friends that we’ve met over the past few weeks, before today’s short day sail.

 Bonaire is a popular destination for cruising boats from America as is the rest of the Caribbean.

-Heading out under the morning’s warming sun and light sea breezes for the 26NM sail to Klein Curaçao sees a pleasant passage under full sail – no need for the motor today.
+Heading out under the morning’s warming sun and light sea breeze for the 26NM sail to Klein Curaçao, sees a pleasant passage under full sail – no need for the motor today.